 Because there are many other ways to construct symmetric products of non-commuting operators and because it is possible to add a three-body interaction to M that commutes with and is independent of the total momentum and spin, it is clear the three-body parts of the generators that are required to restore the commutation relations are not unique.
-It is also important to note that it is not possible to use the freedom to add three-body interactions required to restore the commutations; in this representation the generated three-body interactions do not commute with the non-interacting spin.
+It is also important to note that it is not possible to use the freedom to add three-body interactions to eliminate the three-body interactions required to restore the commutation relations; in this representation the generated three-body interactions do not commute with the non-interacting spin.